 Visitors make their own way to Happy Valley-Goose Bay, Labrador.
 From there they connect with this charter service.
-Flights north depart early in the morning from Happy Valley-Goose Bay, stop in Nain to refuel, and then continue onto Saglek.
-Flights from Happy Valley-Goose Bay to Nain are 1.5 hours and the Nain to Saglek usually takes 45 mins.
+Twin Otter and Dash-8 flights north depart early in the morning from Happy Valley-Goose Bay.
+Twin Otter flights stop in Nain to refuel, and then continue onto Saglek.
+Flights from Happy Valley-Goose Bay to Nain are 1.5 hours and Nain to Saglek usually take 45 mins.
+Direct Dash-8 flights from Happy Valley-Goose Bay to Saglek take approximately 1 hour.

-Once at the Saglek airstrip, visitors are greeted by Torngat Mountains Base Camp and Research Station staff and are brought to the base camp in Kangidluasuk by boat, a journey that lasts between 30-60 mins.
+Once at the Saglek airstrip, visitors are greeted by staff and are brought to the base camp in Kangidluasuk by boat, a journey that lasts between 30-60 mins.